AdobeDocs/workfront.en/help/manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md

 This article refers to modifying multiple user assignments for multiple tasks in a task list.
 Also see the following articles for modifying assignments on multiple tasks in other areas:

 * For information about modifying assignments on multiple tasks in the Scheduling area, see [Modify multiple users assignments to tasks in the Scheduling areas](../../../resource-mgmt/resource-scheduling/modify-multipl-assignments-scheduling-areas.md).
-* For information about assigning tasks using the `Workload Balancer`, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+* For information about assigning tasks using the Workload Balancer, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).

 For information about assigning a task to one resource in a list, see [Assign tasks](../../../manage-work/tasks/assign-tasks/assign-tasks.md).